MFarmer/99Suits/README.md

 99Suits
 =======

-Final project for App Academy
+Rails prototype for a men's clothing commerce site